25 Encouraging Bible Verses for Addiction Recovery

 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.”
 James 4:7

-The devil is going to mess with you, but God promises that when you resist the devil, he will flee.
+The devil is going to mess with you.
+But God promises that when you resist the devil he will flee.
 He has no choice.
-That does not mean he will not keep trying and tempting, but every time you resist in the name of Jesus, the devil will flee.
+That does not mean he will not keep trying and tempting.
+Yet every time you resist in the name of Jesus the devil will flee.

 24. Call on the Lord